Buying a range hood for your kitchen? Here is everything you need to know.

 We get this question all the time.
 If your stove is 30″ wide, your range hood can be anywhere from 30″-36″ wide.
-Stay in this range, and you shouldn’t be breaking any social norms.
+Stay in this range, and your kitchen will look and perform perfectly!

 How tall should my range hood be?

 Do I have to go all the way to the ceiling?

 Standard ventilation systems are 100-400 cfm.
 This works for customers looking for an average system, and plan to do little to no cooking.
 They also are compatible with recirclating range hoods.